Skip to main content

 • A review of the patient’s unique pathology with patient-specific photographs and individual biopsy results

-For additional information, view the sample report and video review on the CND website.
+For additional information, view the sample report.
 CND representatives are available to discuss and answer any questions regarding the Syn-One Test Pathology Report.
 For clinical questions, you may also request a consult with a clinician member of our Medical Affairs team.

 What is the Syn-One Test science based upon and are there any key publications?